skyrimunificationproject/skyrimunificationproject.github.io/core3.markdown

 ![PostInstall]
 ~~~
-Add BodySlide x64.exe as an executable in MO2.
+Add BodySlide x64.exe as an executable in MO2 and direct its output to a new mod eg. Bodyslide Output.
 ~~~

 ## JContainers